cjsauer/genetic-sandbox/site/docs.md

 <a name="Tile"></a>

 ## Tile
-A Tile is a collection of components (data) representing the state at a specific place in a grid
+A Tile is a collection of named [Components](Components) (data) representing the state at a specific place in a grid

 **Kind**: global class
 **See**: [Component](#Component)